willfrew/node-random-org/README.md

 [usage guidelines](https://api.random.org/guidelines) before using this module.

 In case of any discrepancies between this documentation and the official Random.org documentation, theirs is correct!
-Please open a ticket or PR if you notice any, though.
+Please open an issue or PR if you notice any, though.

 ## Installation
 Install through npm: